In this section

-The Ruskin is located at two sites and the following information gives details on the various ways of reaching Oxford and both locations within the city.
+The Ruskin is located at two sites and the following information gives details on the various ways of reaching Oxford, and both locations within the city.

 Link to building access guide.

-N.B.
-Bullingdon Road is a one-way road, with access running south-north between Iffley Road and Cowley Road.
+Please note that Bullingdon Road is a one-way road, with access running south-north between Iffley Road and Cowley Road.
 If you are driving, or travelling by taxi, you can therefore only get access to these studios by driving up Bullingdon Road from the Iffley Road.

 By Rail